Introduction

 The Ableton-Only Guitar Rig

 Amp processes the guitar signal through an amp model to produce the core tone of the guitar's sound.
-There are a collection of different amplifier models which further refine the character of the guitar tone and the distortion of it's signal.
+There are a collection of different amplifier models which further refine the character of the guitar tone and the distortion of its signal.

 Cabinet emulates not only different speaker types but also different microphone placements in relation to these different speaker simulations to create a more natural sound in a more convincing space.

-To further accentuate this ability of Cabinet, two instances can be racked together in an Effect Rack so that a natural sounding stereo image can be created from one signal.
+To further accentuate this ability of Cabinet, two instances can be racked together in an Effect Rack so that a natural-sounding stereo image can be created from one signal.

 The Importance of Gain Staging

-When loading up a fresh instance of Amp in Ableton, it's easy to initially to be left wondering why on earth would anybody use this setup if gain has not been already dialed in.
-A big part of what needs to be dialed in with any guitar tone is gain staging.
+When loading up a fresh instance of Amp in Ableton, it's easy to initially be left wondering why on earth would anybody use this setup if the gain has not been already dialed in.
+A big part of what needs to be carefully addressed with any guitar tone is gain staging.
 Getting a great guitar tone here is an exercise in sending the proper amount of signal gain at each stage of the signal chain so that the incoming signal is processed as intended by each effect.
 A key concept in this method is that all three of these effects in the signal chain rely on each other to achieve a good guitar tone.

-Amp uses physical modelling tech to emulate different amplifier tones, and gives a consistent set of controls to distort and modify the signal using gain and EQ across the different amplifier types.
+Amp uses physical modeling tech to emulate different amplifier tones and gives a consistent set of controls to distort and modify the signal using gain and EQ across the different amplifier types.
 The level of signal gain that enters Amp determines the distortion that Amp applies to the signal.
 Signal below a certain threshold will not 'break apart' with distortion as intended - either not achieving a volume level that will distort the signal, or sending too much gain and over-distorting the signal and ruining the dynamics of the sound.

 Compression and Additional Effects

-Understanding the compressor as a pedal effect is absolutely different than using a compressor to smooth out the dynamics of volume.
+Understanding the compressor as a pedal effect is absolutely different than using a compressor to smooth out the dynamics of the signal's volume.
 Using some pretty extreme settings to get almost limiter circuit-like settings that have a really slow attack.
 What this allows is the 'spanky' transient to get through the compressor before the compressor is able to compensate the signal - really accentuating the slappy attack element of a guitar's sound - especially with single coil pickups.

-Many of Live's effects can be used in the same way that they would on a real life pedalboard.
+Many of Live's effects can be used in the same way that they would on a real-life pedalboard.
 But just as on a real pedalboard, it's important to take into consideration where an effect lies in the signal chain.
 Reverbs, delays, chorus, distortion and so many other audio effects that can be bought as a guitar pedal and added to a pedal board can be used in the same manner digitally in Ableton.
 The included preset racks in this lesson demonstrate a number of creative ways that Live's proprietary devices can be used to achieve these different tones.
 Just remember - it's so important to think about